 - Undergraduate students from WMU or other universities studying a foreign language and considering a career that will use those skills.

-Complete the Summer Translation Program application (available in the fall 2014) and send it to the address below with a letter of recommendation and a $50 non-refundable application fee by April 6, 2015.
+Complete the Summer Translation Program application and send it to the address below with a letter of recommendation and a $50 non-refundable application fee by April 6, 2015.

 Department of World Languages and Literatures